|Tiny red spots

 3) Your symptoms are indicative of acute HIV infection (febrile illness, sometimes compared to flu or mono).
 The specific symptoms can vary from person to person, but acute infection most often manifests in this "flu-like" manner.

 You should consult with a medical professional about symptoms you are experiencing, regardless of what you think the cause is.

 While the odds of transmission to you in this one exposure are small, get tested three or more months after the exposure if you are concerned about your HIV status.

 Get Email Notifications When This Forum Updates or Subscribe With RSS

-- Painful Red Spots Could I Have Acute HIV Infection
+- Is Red Spots A Symptom Of Acute HIV Infection?

 - Burning Red Spots After Inverted Condom Worried I Have HIV